 Interpretive/Consulting Services - experience and expertise in gas and groundwater geochemistry

-200 reported incidents of stray gas migration.
-He is an experienced investigator, and researcher who has helped
+300 reported incidents of stray gas migration.
+He is an experienced investigator, and researcher who has

-pioneer the application and advancement of isotope geochemistry to identify and distinguish the origin of different
+helped pioneer the application and advancement of isotope geochemistry to identify and distinguish the origin

-microbial and thermogenic gases in the Appalachian Basin.
-Fred was the lead author for Pennsylvania's Oil
+of different microbial and thermogenic gases in the Appalachian Basin.
+Fred was the lead author for

-technical guidance for stray gas investigations, and co-author of the first comprehensive manual for
+Marcellus Shale Coalition's technical guidance for stray gas investigations, and co-author of the first

-- ECHELON provides written reports of analytical data including interpretations of molecular and isotope
+- ECHELON provides interpretive analyses and reports of molecular and isotope geochemistry of methane

-geochemistry to identify gas origin and specific source.
-We have developed a comprehensive and efficient methodology
+and other alkane gases to identify gas origin and focus on specific gas sources.
+We have developed a comprehensive

 - ECHELON combines strontium (Sr) isotopic data with major and trace element geochemistry to characterize